High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Introduction

 These two oracles cover several settings, including \begin{itemize} \item Standard supervised learning, where gradients and values of the loss function are computed based on a mini-batch.
-Here, the random variables $\xi$ and $\xi^\prime$ in the zeroth and first order oracles represent the random set of samples in the mini-batch. \item Zeroth order optimization, where gradients are estimated via randomized finite differences using (possibly noisy) function values.
-This arises in policy gradients in reinforcement learning, as is used in \cite{salimans2016evolution} and analyzed in \cite{berahas2019theoretical}. \item A variety of other settings, where the gradients and function estimates may be biased stochastic estimates of the true gradients and function values. \end{itemize} The constants in the oracles determine the precision of the function and gradient estimates.
-These constants will also dictate the accuracy achievable by the line search method we analyze.
-Specifically, if $\epsilon_f=0$ and $\epsilon_g=0$, then the algorithm converges to a stationary point.
-Otherwise, a precise lower bound is derived for the smallest $\|\nabla\phi(x)\|$ the algorithm can achieve, in terms of the constants in the oracles.
-It is worth noting that the oracles can be biased.
-Indeed, the zeroth order oracle can incur arbitrarily large error, as long as it satisfies \ref{eq:zero_order}.
-Moreover, the first order oracle only requires $g(x,\xi^\prime(x))$ to be a ``sufficiently accurate" estimate of $\nabla \phi(x)$ with probability $1-\delta$.
-Thus $g(x,\xi^\prime(x))$ can be an arbitrary vector with probability $\delta$, so it in principle can have an arbitrarily large bias.
+Here, the random variables $\xi$ and $\xi^\prime$ in the zeroth- and first-order oracles represent the random set of samples in the mini-batch. \item Zeroth-order optimization, where gradients are estimated via randomized finite differences using (possibly noisy) function values.
+This arises in policy gradients in reinforcement learning, as is used in \cite{salimans2016evolution} and analyzed in \cite{berahas2019theoretical}. \item A variety of other settings, where the gradients and function estimates may be biased stochastic estimates of the true gradients and function values. \end{itemize}

-The line-search algorithm is given in Section \ref{sec:alg}.
-It is a modification of the standard Armijo-based line search algorithm \cite{NW}, with access to the zeroth and first order oracles.
-The two small modifications are: 1) The Armijo condition is relaxed by an additive constant $2\epsilon_f$, to account for the inexact function evaluations, and 2) The first order oracle is called in each iteration, and a new search direction is generated whenever the step size changes.
-This allows the method to progress to near-stationary points without assuming the gradient estimates (e.g. the mini-batch gradients in supervised learning) to be Lipschitz continuous.

-Our framework and analysis are based on results in \cite{CS17}, \cite{gratton2018complexity} and \cite{berahas2019global}.
-However, there are several key differences.
-In \cite{CS17} and \cite{berahas2019global} the line search has access to stronger oracles, with $\epsilon_g=0$ and $| f(x,\xi)-\phi(x)|\leq \epsilon_f$ deterministically.
-Under these assumptions, \cite{CS17} and \cite{berahas2019global} derive an {\em expected } iteration complexity bound.
-In this paper, we provide a {\em high probability} tail bound on the iteration complexity, showing that the algorithm is very likely to succeed in a number of iterations on the order of its expected iteration complexity.
-Moreover, we consider more general oracles, with arbitrary $\epsilon_g$ and possibly unbounded $| f(x,\xi)-\phi(x)|$.
-Thus, we significantly strengthen the results in \cite{CS17} and \cite{berahas2019global}.
-To the best of our knowledge, the only other high probability complexity bound of this kind is derived in \cite{gratton2018complexity} for a trust region algorithm under the assumption $\epsilon_g=0$ and $| f(x,\xi)-\phi(x)|=0$ deterministically, which are much stronger oracles.